Generic selectors

 Sexual immorality is used in the Bible as a metaphor for all unrighteousness and wickedness because it violates and breaks a covenant.
 Knowing that every covenant with or before God is a marital covenant explains why sexual immorality covers much more than physical sexual acts.
 Understanding this, take another look at Matthew 19:9:

-MATTHEW 19:9 And I say to you, whoever shall divorce his wife, except it be for sexual immorality [porneia], and shall marry another, is committing adultery; and the one who marries her who has been divorced is committing adultery.
+MATTHEW 19:9 “And I say to you, whoever divorces his wife, except for sexual immorality [porneia], and marries another, commits adultery; and whoever marries her who is divorced commits adultery.”

 Considering that the pre-incarnate Jesus Christ was the Husband of the old covenant with ancient Israel, was His answer focused upon a marriage between and man and woman or was He considering the old covenant that had been betrayed over and over again?
 The former would leave the reader to believe that sexual immorality was specific to physical sexual sins.
 The latter was used as a metaphoric warning to the ancient Israelites and obviously covers any wickedness against their covenant with God.
-It really is a moot question because the marriage covenant between people was founded from the beginning upon the same vows of love, faithfulness, and trust required by God of every covenant with Him and those to which He attests—including a covenant of marriage between people.
+It really is a moot question because the marriage covenant between people was founded from the beginning upon the same vows of love, faithfulness, and trust required by God of EVERY COVENANT with Him and those to which He attests—including a covenant of marriage between people.
 Therefore, with very few exceptions, sexual immorality is a metaphor for any wickedness that occurs against any covenant established by God.

 APPENDIX B